Questions About Avoiding Arrest, or How Police Act during DUI Stops

 The traditional symptoms of intoxication taught at the police academies are:

-- Fumbling with wallet trying to get license
+Fumbling with wallet trying to get your license

 (Some of the material above is reproduced courtesy of California DUI attorney Lawrence Taylor, author of DRUNK DRIVING DEFENSE, 5TH EDITION.
 Much of the material has been altered to reflect Massachusetts law.)